Why it Might be Time for SAN Replacement

 The Two Main Technologies and Interfaces for SAN

 SANs usually use one of two main technologies to move data in and out of storage: Fibre Channel and Internet Small Computer Systems Interface (iSCSI).
 Fibre Channel is a high-speed data transfer protocol.
 It provides lossless delivery of raw block data on an “in-order” basis.
-Fibre Channel is typically based on optical fiber cables, but they can also use copper cables.
+Fibre Channel is typically based on optical fiber cables, but it can also use copper cables.
 (The word “fibre” was adopted by the industry rather than “fiber” to avoid confusion over whether the protocol can only run on fiber optic equipment.)

 Fibre Channels support data rates that include 1, 2, 4, 8, 16, 32, 64, and 128 gigabits per second.
 Architecturally, the switches in a Fibre Channel network operate in unison, effectively as one big switch that comes together to form a switched fabric.